mysurvive/pf2e-thaum-vuln/README.md

 There is currently no functionality with feats related to exploit vulnerability.
 This is a work in progress.

+##IMPORTANT!!!##
+<strong>IWR must be turned on in the PF2e Core Automation Settings or damage will not be applied properly</strong>
-<strong>IMPORTANT!!!
-A thaumaturge's Esoteric Lore entry must be listed as Esoteric Lore or it will not work</strong>
+<strong>A thaumaturge's Esoteric Lore entry must be listed as Esoteric Lore or it will not work</strong>
 ![Esoteric Lore Skill](assets/esotericLore.png)

 1. Import the Exploit Vulnerability macro from the "MySurvive's Thaumaturge Macros" compendium and give the player the proper permissions to execute the macro.